Professor Erdmute Alber

 In their joint project "Transnational Care and the Transformation of Inter-Generational Relations", Erdmute Alber and Heike Drotbohm are interested in understanding how the local, transregional or intercontinental mobility of domestic workers, elderly care workers, and/or nannies change generational relations – namely those of the mobile workers as well as those of the employers.
 The main aim of this project is a comparative analysis of global care chains from an African and Latin American perspective in order to develop a theory-based research framework.

-‘Extracting Hope from Papers.
-Subjectivities of Migration Law and “Relational Immobility” in Cape Verdean Transnational Fields’.
-In Hope and Uncertainty in Contemporary African Migration, edited by Nauja Kleist and Dorte Thorsen.
-London: Routledge, forthcoming.
+‘How to Extract Hope from Papers?
+Classificatory Performances and Social Networking in Cape Verdean Visa Applications’.
+In Hope and Uncertainty in Contemporary African Migration, edited by Nauja Kleist and Dorte Thorsen, 21–39.
+New York, NY: Routledge, 2017.

 with Erdmute Alber, eds.
 Anthropological Perspectives on Care.
 Work, Kinship and the Life Course.
 Basingstoke: Palgrave Macmillan, 2015.